 This course will assist you in gaining your formal CPD hours.
 If you are hoping to become a chartered member of any professional institutions, you will be required to maintain a record of your Continuing Professional Development (CPD) which will show how you have accumulated your CPD hours.
 This course will provide 10 CPD hours in total, 4 hours will be from lectures provided by the College and the remaining 6 hours from your own self-study through the supplementary reading materials which are available in Moodle.
 You will receive an electronic version of a signed Certificate on completion of the course which will confirm the CPD hours obtained.
 There is no assessment required to gain formal CPD hours.

 - Understand the nature and background to alternative dispute resolution.

-- Knowledge on general principles of conflict avoidance processes and dispute resolution techniques.
+- Knowledge of general principles of conflict avoidance processes and dispute resolution techniques.

-- Understand processes and procedures of various forms of alternative dispute resolution and conflict avoidance.
+- Understand the processes and procedures of various forms of alternative dispute resolution and conflict avoidance.

 - Increase awareness of dispute escalation clauses.

 - Develop skills for proactive planning and management of future work, as well as raising early issues of concern can avoid disputes.